 While chronic pelvic pain and infertility are the two main symptoms of endometriosis, the disease can manifest itself in other ways as well, leading to painful bowel movements and digestive or gastrointestinal symptoms similar to a bowel disorder.

-Evidence of Endometriosis in the Bowel
+Evidence of endometriosis in the bowel

-The primary symptoms of bowel endometriosis are dyschezia, which is consistent with pain on opening the bowels; dyspareunia, which is deep pelvic pain during sex; and rectal bleeding while menstruating.
-If a physician suspects the condition, diagnosis exams include vaginal examination, ultrasound, and CT or MRI scan.
-However, the only method to confirm the diagnosis is surgery using two procedures called laparoscopy and sigmoidoscopy that enables surgeons to observe the interior of the abdomen and bowel respectively.
+To diagnose endometriosis in the bowel, a physician conducts an examination that includes a vaginal examination, ultrasound, and a CT or MRI scan.
+However, the only way to confirm the diagnosis is surgery, using two procedures called laparoscopy and/or sigmoidoscopy that enable surgeons to observe the interior of the abdomen and bowel, respectively.

-Treatment for Endometriosis in the Bowel
+Treatment for endometriosis in the bowel

-Note: Endometriosis News is strictly a news and information website about the disease.
+Endometriosis News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.